mixset/Session-management-class/README.md

 ## How to use

 To start using class, you need to include this class to your project, eg. use `include`,`require` or `__autoload()` function.
-To run tests locally, install dependencies first by `composer install`
+To run tests locally, install dependencies first by `composer install`.
+It will install latest `phpunit` for php 5.6 version.

 ##  Contributing